fredlcore/BSB-LAN/docs/EN/homeautomation.md

 ### Bash script

 GitHub user @khfm has written [Bash scripts](https://github.com/khfm/bsb-lan-readout) to query data and display it using gnuplot.
 Thank you!

+---
+## Exchanging data via URL commands and screen scraping

+For simpler solutions, [using the URL commands][using-en] to query and set parameters can be used to control BSB-LAN from other systems.
+Screen scraping is possible since the project tries not to break certain ways of displaying data, so that parsing with regular expressions remains feasible.
+Nevertheless, for most scenarios one of the other options will probably be preferrable.